pptestpptest/Nodes/RxSwift.md

 Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.

-If utlizing the [quick start project setup](https://github.com/TinderApp/Nodes#quick-start), the path can be set in the `project.yml` file, for example:
+If utilizing the [quick start project setup](https://github.com/TinderApp/Nodes#quick-start), the path can be set in the `project.yml` file, for example:

 ```
 swift run -- nodes-xcode-templates-gen --id "RxSwift" --config "nodes.yml"